Kannur International Airport: HAL helicopter manufacturing base

-Law and Order
+Security and Law Enforcement

 The airport comes under the jurisdiction of Mattanur Airport Police station under Kannur City Police established on 12 August 2018.
 The jurisdictional area coming inside the airport compound wall in Morkanparamaba in Keezhallur Panchayat and area of Kallerikkara ward of Mattanur Municipality coming inside the Airport compound wall.
 The whole area of the station is owned by KIAL.
 The magisterial jurisdiction of the station is Judicial First Class Magistrate Court, Mattanur.

 Ground transport

 Pre-paid taxi service is available at the airport round the clock.
 KSRTC provides service to various destinations in Kannur, Kasaragod, Kozhikode and Malappuram districts from the airport.
 The nearest town is at Mattannur situated 5 km away from the airport which has bus connectivity to various parts of Kannur district, Kodagu district and Mysore.
 Autorickshaw service is available at the airport to Mattannur.
 The closest railway stations are at Thalassery (25 km) and Kannur (27 km) from the airport.
-Till date, there is no Uber or Ola Cabs service facility from the airport.
+As of 2026, there is no Uber or Ola Cabs service facility from the airport.